Property Update Summary

 *excluding rent free periods of less than 60 days

 The performance of a property market is hugely dependent on economic fundamentals.
-The Irish economy continues to perform well, with GDP growth expected to come in close to 4.8% for 2017, and is forecast at c.4% for 2018, the fastest pace in Europe.
-Unemployment is now 6.1%, down from 15.2% in 2012, and much lower than the European average of 8.9%.
+The Irish economy continues to perform exceptionally well, with Gross Domestic Product growth coming in at 7.8% for 2017, ahead of expectations.
+The forecast for 2018 is 5%, the fastest pace in Europe.
+Unemployment is now 6%, down from almost 16% in 2012, and much lower than the European average of 8.5%.
 Expanding employment, wage growth, tax cuts (although relatively minor) and weak Consumer Price Index inflation are all boosting real income, which in turn, is driving the domestic economy.

-The Fund’s income profile continues to be very attractive, with a strong initial income yield at the property level of 5.1% and a weighted average lease term of eight years.
+The Fund’s income profile continues to be very attractive, with an initial income yield at the portfolio level of 5% and a weighted average lease term of almost eight years.
 The top 10 tenants (by rental level) account for almost 60% of the rental income.
 These tenants are of exceptionally high standard and underpin the quality of the Fund’s income stream.

-The performance year to date has been somewhat muted.
-The main “drag” on the performance has been the three Blackrock Properties, which are at the beginning of their redevelopment cycles and preparatory costs (such as planning permission, design, architects fees etc) have been incurred.
+The 12 month rolling performance (5.52%) has been somewhat muted.
+The main “drag” on the performance has been the three Blackrock Properties, which are at the beginning of their redevelopment cycles and preparatory costs (such as planning permission, design, architects fees etc.) have been incurred.
 However we expect that the redevelopment of these properties will add value and enhance the income profile of the Fund over the coming months and years.

 In some tables and charts, due to rounding, the sum of the individual components may not exactly equal the stated totals.